-Additionally, the business operations of our third-party partners have been and could continue to be disrupted by the COVID-19 pandemic and the actions taken in response to it, including the pandemic's effects on their third-party partners.
-If our third-party partners are unable to help us operate our business as a result of the COVID-19 pandemic, our business and financial results may be negatively impacted.
-For example, in the early stages of the COVID-19 pandemic, credit card companies and lenders initially and temporarily reduced or suspended their activity on Credit Karma's platform, which impacted Credit Karma's revenue.
+Additionally, the business operations of our third-party partners have been and could continue to be disrupted by global events like the Russia-Ukraine war and the COVID-19 pandemic, including the effects on their third-party partners.
+If our third-party partners are unable to help us operate our business, our business and financial results may be negatively impacted.
 The failure of third parties to provide acceptable and high quality products, services and technologies or to update their products, services and technologies may result in a disruption to our business operations and our customers, which may reduce our revenues and profits, cause us to lose customers and damage our reputation.
 Alternative arrangements and services may not be available to us on commercially reasonable terms or at all, or we may experience business interruptions upon a transition to an alternative partner.